 Of those few users who have it enabled, 45% check it every day.

 In other words, they treat it as an extension of their inbox.
 There's a misconception with many email marketers that the Promotions tab is basically the spam folder, but that's just not true.
 The average Gmail user appreciates having their valued promotional offers sorted nicely in a different folder.
+In fact, users checking the Promotions tab have a higher propensity to buy.

 On average the Promotions Tab does have a slightly lower read rate.